bitswan-space/bitswan-space.github.io/blog/content/posts/workspacetutorial.md

 draft: false
 ---

-This post will give you a brief introduction to setting up your workspace on your VPS, whether on your favorite cloud provider or locally!
+You can create a Bitswan workspace and run Bitswan automations anywhere whether in a VPS on your favorite cloud provider or on your environment locally!
+This post will run you through the process of setting up a Bitswan workspace complete with an IDE for building your automations and and a runtime system where you can deploy them with the click of a button.

 ### Prerequisities

 - `git`, `linux/macos` environment, `docker`, and `bitswan-workspace-cli`